 So before you begin blogging about something, take a piece of paper and pen and write down all your hobbies.

 At least make a list of 3-5 hobbies.
 Don’t worry, and it can be anything like cricket, bikes, gyms, reading books, or even playing online games.
-Just make sure you are honest to yourself when making your list of hobbies.
+Just make sure you are honest with yourself when making your list of hobbies.

 Oh, come on… I am honest